near-miss/dra_web/_posts/2017-05-25-a-breakthrough-technology-and-case-studies-for-early-detection-of-process-risks.md

 source: https://www2.afpm.org/forms/meeting/Microsite/RMC17
 keywords: presentation, operational excellence, safety, reliability, early detection, proactive risk management
 ---
-Near-Miss Management co-presented a paper with an Oil & Gas Major (customer) at the 2017 AFPM Reliability and Maintenance conference, held in New Orleans, LA from May 23-26, 2017.
+Near-Miss Management co-presented a paper with a global Oil & Gas company (customer) at the 2017 AFPM Reliability and Maintenance conference, held in New Orleans, LA from May 23-26, 2017.
 The Head of Manufacturing talked about their leadership in establishing a proactive work environment and discussed the successful integration and impact of Dynamic Risk Analyzer technology in their Downstream Operations.

 **Presentation Overview**